Calendar of Upcoming Education Events

-#NextGenSim.
+NextGenSim.
 The Annual Policy Simulation has been re-branded to “NextGenSim” and will be hosted again in 2020.
 This year, students will explore the role of nuclear energy as a transition to carbon-zero energy in the context of a fictional developing country.
 For the past three years, CIR has developed a high school policy simulation focusing on a range of issues from refugees to global energy.
 If you are a student or teacher interested in participating, please contact Tacarra at email@example.com.

 Academic WorldQuest.
 CIR is thrilled to offer, for the fifth year running, the popular Academic WorldQuest competition, a program of the World Affairs Councils of America.
 The competition will be Tuesday, March 3rd, 2020 at the Santa Fe Community College.
 Each team is comprised of 4 students (with 1-2 alternates) and 1 teacher.
 Want to participate?
-Please RSVP by February 22nd, 2019 to Tacarra at email@example.com.
+Please RSVP by February 7th, 2020 to Tacarra at email@example.com.
 More information here.

 High School Fellowship Program.
 Outstanding high school students are provided with the opportunity to learn from the foremost international relations organization in Santa Fe.
 Through a tailored approach to meet the needs of each fellow, CIR supports fellows to explore specific academic, professional, and individual goals.
 The fellowship will provide opportunities to network and form relationships with leaders in the field, learn research and professional skills, gain leadership skills, develop cultural competencies, engage with international visitors, explore future educational possibilities, and acquire internship skills in a nonprofit environment.
 More information here.

 Internships.
 CIR will offer a very limited number of unpaid internship opportunities for high school and college students in summer 2019.
 More information here.

 Peace Corps Panels.
 CIR will continue to arrange panels of Returned Peace Corps Volunteers (RPVC) to visit local Santa Fe high schools, introducing students to future opportunities abroad.
 If you are interested in hosting a RPCV panel in your classroom, please contact Tacarra at firstname.lastname@example.org for more information.